KellerJordan/kellerjordan.github.io/content/posts/value-resistant-subsets.md

 Subset $B$ is both *beneficial* when added to $A$, while also being *worse than nothing* when used on its own.

 This result is problematic for the research program of *data valuation* -- which traditionally "is posed as a problem of equitably splitting the validation performance of a learning algorithm among the training data" (e.g. [1, 2]).
-What value should we assign to subset $A$?
+What value should we assign to subset $B$?
 Negative, because it's worse than nothing on its own?
-Or positive, because it's helpful when used alongside $B\\,$?
+Or positive, because it's helpful when used alongside $A$?
 There seems to be no clear answer.

 If you are familiar with ROC curves, please enjoy the following.